jsmolka/jsmolka.github.io/content/eggvance/progress-5.md

 ### Improving Tests
 The last part of this progress report is dedicated to my [GBA test suite](https://github.com/jsmolka/gba-suite).
 I developed most of it simultaneously with the eggvance CPU to ensure correctness.
 The whole thing is writting is pure assembly to have the maximum control over it.
 This was especially importing during the start where lots of instructions weren't implemented yet.
 At some point I move the suite into its own repository because it became its own project.

 Since then it resulted in some CPU edge case fixes in [mGBA](https://github.com/mgba-emu/mgba) and other open-source emulators.
 These poor developers had to work with a test suite which was meant for personal usage.
-It had no user interface at all and stores the number of the first failed test in a register.
+It had no user interface at all and stored the number of the first failed test in a register.
 The only graphical things about it were a green screen on success and a red screen after failing a test.
 That's why I decided to add a minimal user interface.

 ```cpp
 u8 glpyh[8] = {